PennLINC/PennLINC.github.io/docs/meta-analysis/ale.md

 * The next column will be the coordinate spreadsheet you are referring to.
 Note: You are ending it with **.mat** rather than **.xls** (e.g., **coordinateData.mat**).
 This is because when you input your spreadsheet, a **.mat** file will be made for MATLAB to easily read information about your coordinate data spreadsheet.
 * The third column specifics what type of analyses you are conducting.
 Write `M` for main effects or `C` for contrasts (in this case, contrast means you want to look at the difference between two main effects maps).
 * If you are doing `C`, then have the next row of the entry be the other effect you are contrasting the first one from (see example in spreadsheet).
 * Put `+` for the fourth column.
 It just means you want the output to pop up as it runs.
-You can put `-` if you don’t want that.
+You can put `-` if you don't want that.
 Put the name of a tag for the fifth column.
 For example, if you are analyzing all pain studies, put “allPain” -- this refers to how you name this tag in the coordinate dataset.
 * If you are conducting ROI-based analyses, put `$nameOfMask.nii` on this column (changing **nameOfMask.nii** to the actual name of the binary mask -- see section on **ROI-Based analyses** below).
 If you want to do both ROI-based analyses and main effects analyses, you can still put this in that column -- both analyses will be outputted.